What Are D3s?

 1. "CHALKY MOLARS" / "MOLAR HYPOMIN"

 Chalky molars are of particular concern to The D3 Group because they are the commonest type of chalky teeth and cause a lot of suffering and costs around the world.
-Technically, chalky molars are called "Molar Hypomineralisation", or "Molar Hypomin" for short.
+Technically, chalky molars are called "Molar Hypomineralisation", or "Molar Hypomin" for short ("hypomin" is pronounced "high-po-min").
 You can learn many things about Molar Hypomin throughout this website but a good place to start is here.
+The picture shows a bad case of chalky molar in a 6-year-old.

 3. "SURFACE PITS AND GROOVES"